This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Extraordinary Victorian house, gardens and woodland - the wonder of its age

 Enter the world of Lord Armstrong - Victorian inventor, innovator and landscape genius.
 Cragside house was truly a wonder of its age.

 Discover the first house in the world to be lit by hydroelectricity.
 It is crammed full of ingenious gadgets – most of them still working.
 The gardens are incredible.
 One of the largest rock gardens in Europe leads down to the Iron Bridge, which in turn leads to the formal garden.
 Children will love our adventure play area and exploring Nelly's Labyrinth, a network of paths and tunnels cut out of a vast area of rhododendron forest.

-This Easter at Cragside
+Hydropower back at Cragside

 Local Geordie actor Robson Green officially switched on the Archimedes screw, relighting Cragside House just as Lord Armstrong did back in 1878.
 Cragside House was the first house in the world to use hydroelectricity and with the introduction of this modern hydro system, a 17 metre long galvanised turbine weighing several tonnes, it will produce enough energy to light the bulbs in the house, and enable Cragside to re-tell the story for which it is famous.